Vukić Mićović: Biography

-He was born in Kraljske Bare, near Andrijevica, on 1 January 1896, to father Milonja and mother Ružica, nee Novović.
-He finished primary school in his native village (1903-1907), and three grades of the lower grammar school in Podgorica (1907-1910), where he sat on a bench with Risto Stijović.
-He continued his education in Belgrade, where he finished the grades from the fourth to the seventh (1910-1914) in the Second Men's Gymnasium.
+He was born in Kraljske Bare, near Andrijevica, on 1 January 1896, to father Milonja and mother Ružica, née Novović.
+He finished primary school in his native village (1903–1907), and three grades of the lower grammar school in Podgorica (1907–1910), where he sat on a bench with Risto Stijović.
+He continued his education in Belgrade, where he finished the grades from the fourth to the seventh (1910–1914) in the Second Men's Gymnasium.
 The First World War prevented him from finishing the eighth grade of high school because he joined the military in 1914 as a student sergeant in the Royal Battalion in Montenegro.
 In June 1916, he was taken prisoner in Hungary, where he spent time in the camp until 23 December 1918.
 In 1919, he finished the eighth grade of the Second Men's Gymnasium in Belgrade, passed the matriculation exam and enrolled at the Faculty of Philosophy, departments of chemistry and physics.

 He was a professor in the Faculty of Natural Sciences and Mathematics in Belgrade.
 In 1921, he became the first assistant professor of chemistry, as a student, and after graduating in 1922, he became a teaching assistant.
-He worked on his doctoral dissertation for two years at the Institute of Chemistry of the University of Nancy (1926-1928) as a scholarship holder of the French government, with Professor Vavon.
+He worked on his doctoral dissertation for two years at the Institute of Chemistry of the University of Nancy (1926–1928) as a scholarship holder of the French government, with Professor Vavon.
 He received his doctorate in July 1928 and stayed in Nancy for another year to complete his research and work.
 After that, he spent a year in London doing scientific work in the Chemistry Laboratory of the University College London with Nobel Laureate Robert Robertson as a scholarship holder of the Serbian Support Fund.
 He returned to Belgrade in October 1930.
 He was elected assistant professor in 1931 and associate professor in 1938.
 Immediately after the war, only professors Milivoje Lozanić and Vukić Mićović and assistant Sergije Lebedev were at the Department of Chemistry.
 He became a full professor in 1950.
-He was the director of the Chemical Institute in the period 1949-1960.
+He was the director of the Chemical Institute in the period 1949–1960.
 He retired in 1966, and from 1945 until his retirement he was the head of the Department of Chemistry at the Faculty of Natural Sciences and Mathematics.